2024 School

 Practical details

 For those collecting ECTS as part of an academic program this translates to approximately 5 ECTS upon the submission of the CATER School certificate to your respective institutions.
-N.B Different institutional requirements may cause some variation.
+N.B.: Different institutional requirements may cause some variation.

 School Topics 2024